This overnight oats recipe is simple, healthy, and quick. Bonus: no pot to clean after making them!Jump to Recipe

 Here's a kid-friendly option!

-Add-Ins – ⅓ cup chopped strawberries, 1-2 Tbsp peanut butter, 2 tsp strawberry jam, and 1 Tbsp chopped peanuts
+Add-Ins – ⅓ cup chopped strawberries, 1-2 tablespoon peanut butter, 2 teaspoon strawberry jam, and 1 tablespoon chopped peanuts

 MANGO COCONUT OVERNIGHT OATS